 Beyond the classroom, the Warwick community is highly engaged in innovating and acting for a more sustainable campus.
 There is an array of student societies with a sustainable development focus for you to join, including food waste and climate campaign organisations.
 You may also apply for research bursaries to conduct your own individual research into sustainable development.
 Find out more about the opportunities available to practice sustainable development on campus and beyond.

-GSD is not just worrying about the state of the world.
-It is about undertaking in depth research and developing concrete proposals to better manage the development process.
+Our department is committed to undertaking in depth research and developing concrete proposals to better manage the development process.
 Here, our students learn as they are guided by our academics through collaborative and often personalised research, right from their first year.

 In the classroom

 Many of our modules are research-based, designed to help you develop your research skills.
 For example:

 - GSD Project: This first-year core module is an innovative and practical module designed to give you crucial research and analysis skills linked to the important issue of sustainable transport.
 Working independently and in a team, you will carry out research that will advance your understanding of real-life application of theories you will have studied in your other first-year core modules.

 - Environmental Principles of GSD: Throughout this module, you will undertake academically rigorous research into environmental problems to produce policy and practice relevant proposals.

 - Dissertation: This final-year core module will give you the opportunity to undertake research to explore an issue of your choosing.
 This will be a problem that concerns you most and which you would like to tackle.
 Supported by an academic supervisor, you will take a transdisciplinary approach to your investigation to produce an original research output.

 Beyond the classroom